Upward-Spiral-Science/spect-team/final_report.md

 ##### ADHD vs Bipolar

-Running analysis after separating the patient genders, we finally got the models that perform significantly better than chance, with LLE-QDA pipeline, see detailed analysis [here](see [here](https://github.com/Upward-Spiral-Science/spect-team/blob/master/Code/Assignment-10/GenderDistinguished_ADHD_Bipolar_Fix&Tune_YatingJing.ipynb).
+Running analysis after separating the patient genders, we finally got the models that perform significantly better than chance, with LLE-QDA pipeline, see detailed analysis [here](https://github.com/Upward-Spiral-Science/spect-team/blob/master/Code/Assignment-10/GenderDistinguished_ADHD_Bipolar_Fix&Tune_YatingJing.ipynb).

-We used 10-fold cross validation to train nine different binary classifiers on both PCA and LLE reduced features.
+We used 10-fold cross validation to train eight different binary classifiers on both PCA and LLE reduced features.
 Prediction on PCA features does no better than chance, whereas prediction using QDA on LLE features does much better than chance.

 The comparison of two different kinds of dimensionality reduction methods pipelined with various kinds of classification methods for both genders are visualized in the table of figures below.